zephir-lang/zephir/WINDOWS.md

 ## Installation of Zephir

-- Clone/Download the repostiory and set the path as below
+- Clone/Download the repository and set the path as below
 ```cmd
 setx path "%path%;c:\path-to-zephir\bin"
 ```